 They are sweet, succulent, and fresh.
 But for an added kick, be sure to drench the thick prawn meat in their soya sauce-based chilli and lime dipping sauce.

-Other than their classic Steelpot Prawn Vermicelli, Shrimp Prawn Seafood now also serves a wide variety of seafood vermicelli, including a cheaper Vannamei Vermicelli ($12.80++) that comes with smaller prawns, Lala Vermicelli ($13.80++), Scallop Vermicelli ($28.80++), and even a humongous Seafood Vermicelli Platter, priced from $138++!
+Other than their classic Steelpot Prawn Vermicelli, Shrimp Prawn Seafood now also serves a wide variety of seafood vermicelli, including a cheaper Vannamei Vermicelli ($16.80++) that comes with smaller prawns, Slipper Lobster ($16.80++) Scallop Vermicelli ($28.80++), and even humongous seafood platters priced from $128++!

-Other than the Boston lobster, the other seafood were well cooked with a chewy texture and natural sweetness.
+We found the seafood well-cooked with a chewy texture and natural sweetness.
 Let’s not forget about the best part of the dish—the immense amount of pork lard.
 These golden nuggets are generously garnished atop, making sure every mouthful of noodles or seafood is sinfully and deliciously unctuous.

-Another interesting item on the menu to try is their Dog Mother Crab ($29.80++ for 400g, $59.80++ for 700g).
+Another interesting item on the menu to try is their Dog Mother Crab ($58.80++).
 Directly translated from “狗母锅”, the name of this unique steel pot dish might sound a little vulgar, but its intense flavour will definitely tantalise your tastebuds.

 Imagine a slow-baked mud crab that has been seasoned with a dry rub of spices such as white and black pepper, as well as a spoonful of pork lard, which seems to be a recurring ingredient for dishes at Shrimp Prawn Seafood.